Health Savings Account Help

 Once an individual enrolls in Medicare, contributions, including catch-up contributions, cannot be made beginning with the month the individual enrolls.

-EXAMPLE: Pearl, who is covered under an HDHP with self-only coverage, attains age 65 and enrolls for Medicare benefits on March 1, 2018.
-Her 2018 contribution limit is 2/12 of the statutory contribution limit.
-She may make contributions for January and February, but may not make any contributions for March through December 2018 or thereafter.
+EXAMPLE: EXAMPLE: Pearl, who is covered under an HDHP with self-only coverage, attains age 65 and enrolls for Medicare benefits on March 1, 2020.
+Her 2020 contribution limit is 2/12 of the statutory contribution limit.
+She may make contributions for January and February but may not make any contributions for March through December 2020 or thereafter.

 Archer MSA contributions: The family coverage limit is reduced by any contributions to Archer MSAs.